The Cycle of Somatic Presence is all about being. A constantly shifting and redefining of being, but essentially still being.

 Real presence is a practice of constant transformation.
 Subtle shifts, an ongoing constant change and adapting.

-Every moment of every day is a dance whose steps reflect the ever changing responses to situation and social interaction.
-Presence is a continuous exchange between ourself, the situation and our circumstances.
-A constant unconscious calibration, a cycle.
-At it's most effective it facilitiates authentic and appropriate action and interaction.
+Every moment of every day is a dance whose steps reflect the ever changing responses to situation and interaction.
+Presence is a continuous exchange between ourselves and those circumstances.
+A constant cycle of unconscious calibration which facilitates authentic and appropriate behaviour.

 The question is can we engage with this cycle?
 Can we train it consciously?

-Well the first step is awareness.
-Building an awareness of where we are, what we are doing and why we are doing it.
-A clear and objective understanding of what is needed in a situation or in response to specific circumstances.
-Then to recognise it in action.
+The first step is awareness.
+Building a mindful awareness of where we are, what we are doing and why.
+This enables us to establish a clear and objective understanding of what is needed in response to specific situations and circumstances.
+Then we set the intention to act.
 To recognise how we establish and embody the state and actions there required.

 And so we create an authentic presence, one which grows from within, shaped by our observation of what is going on in the moment, within us or without – whether alone, with friends or in the workplace.